 How have your parents taught you to survive?

 Thinking about his parents, Han Sol said that the most impactful lessons he received from them were ones offering timeless principles.
 Chris mentioned something similar: the rules given by his parents around his life tend to also relate to the wider world (and may help him to survive while growing up).
 As a fairly new dad, Daniel added that in this day and age, we are perhaps more concerned with teaching children how to thrive, rather than to simply survive.

-It was pretty exciting to be able to show our group a serious game-of-the-year contender in God of War.
+It was exciting to show our group a serious game-of-the-year contender in God of War.
 KJ had the honours of becoming Kratos who, in the series’ dramatic and violent history, has been known to be a vengeful killer of pagan deities.
 After a full slaughter of ancient Greek gods, the focus has now shifted to the setting of Norse mythology, where Kratos attempts to live a quiet life with his new family.
 With his partner’s passing, however, he finds himself solely responsible for his son, Atreus.
 The task of teaching the boy to survive the world now rests with him.

-In the section that we played, they go on a hunt for deer in an area plagued by monsters.
+In the section that we played, they go on a hunt for deer in an area plagued by dangerous monsters.
 While Kratos is an expert in survival tactics, he is flawed as a father and haunted by a troubled past.
 Tension can be seen in the way he stumbles between care and discipline for Atreus, unsure of what exactly he should do to best equip the boy to face and endure a hostile world.
 The rage that characterises the Spartan also adds strain to the difficult relationship.
 It would seem that surviving alone is tough, but teaching children to survive would be tougher still.